cypress-io/cypress-documentation/source/guides/guides/command-line.md

 If found, the specified browser will be added to the list of available browsers in the Cypress Test Runner.

-Optionally, you can also specify the browser manually:
+In Windows environments, it's also possible to specify the browser directly:

 ```shell
 cypress open --browser /usr/bin/browser:chromium